 Once strategies have been developed, validation research is appropriate to confirm that what has been developed is clear (people understand it), credible (it is believable), and most importantly, that it generates supportive behavior (stimulates fundraising, attracts employees, aligns the organization’s activities, reassures board members and raises external visibility).

-Everyone in the organization is a brand ambassador whether generating correspondence, answering phones, writing e-mails, creating presentations, greeting the public, drafting proposals or developing marketing materials.
-It is not the sole responsibility of marketing, communications and public affairs departments to communicate the brand voice.
-It’s really important to provide a training program—including senior management.
-To break through noise and complexity there is no substitute for streamlining communications.
+Everyone in the organization is a brand ambassador, whether generating correspondence, answering phones, writing e-mails, creating presentations, greeting the public, drafting proposals, or developing marketing materials.
+It is not the sole responsibility of marketing, communications, and public affairs departments to communicate the brand voice.
+It’s vital to provide a training program—including senior management.
+To break through noise and complexity, there is no substitute for streamlining communications.

 Finally, I can’t emphasize enough the credo that I live by, clarity above all.
 A clear brand voice is essential in all organizations, philanthropies among them.